 The Honors Program

 The Honors Program at the University of Nebraska at Kearney challenges students to go above and beyond by fostering intellectual curiosity.
-The Program offers exceptional students the opportunity to excel in academic, leadership, and personal development during their undergraduate career.
+The Program offers exceptional students the opportunity to excel in academic, leadership, and personal development during their undergraduate careers.
 This four-year program enriches and supplements all academic majors at the University through special classes and an Honors living and learning community.
 The Program encourages students to create scholarly projects (both scientific and creative activity); explore outside of the normal boundaries (e.g. study abroad, national student exchange); and enact meaningful change through leadership development and service projects.

-The program is designed for students of high academic abilities and ambitions, offering a challenging experience in the Liberal Arts tradition.
+The program is designed for academically-motivated students, offering a challenging experience in the Liberal Arts tradition.
 Specialized sections of Honors General Studies courses enhance student-faculty interaction, emphasize critical thinking in a seminar atmosphere, and increase opportunities for intellectual exploration.
-In addition to the course requirements described in the Honors Program Course Requirements clearly outline expectations for Honors students.
-Honors students are expected to engage in other developmental opportunities described below in the Honors Program Pillars.
+The Honors Program Course Requirements clearly outline expectations for Honors students.
+Honors students are expected to engage in at least one pathway described below in the Honors Program Pillars.

-The Honors Program design includes four broad areas of activity to support the education and development of Honors Students.
-These areas of activity are referred to as "The Pillars of the Honors Program."
-None of them are required, but each student should consider each to craft an experience that best prepares them for their future.
+The Honors Program design includes three pathways to support the education and development of Honors students.
+These areas of activity are referred to as "The Pathways" of the Honors Program.
+Honors students are expected to complete at least one Pathway to craft an experience that best prepares them for their future.

 Honors students are encouraged to recognize and explore outside of their self-created boundaries.
 Students can spend time living and learning in another country or another state here in the United States to build their language skills, gain intercultural skills, and have experiences that will empower them in their professional and personal lives.